Safeguarding Children Policy

 - An annual report to Corporation will be made on the number of recorded instances of alleged/suspected abuse in order to make an assessment of and, if necessary, take action on, any implications arising out of the report.
 Staff should be aware that College policies provide a channel for individuals to raise genuine or legitimate concerns about any issues linked to Child Protection.
 Any deficiencies or weaknesses in child protection arrangements that are brought to Corporation’s attention will be remedied without delay.

-Minor revisions can found on the College Corporation page.
+Any revisions can found on the College Corporation page.